A look at the Budweiser Logo and the History of Anheuser–Busch.

 The Budweiser Logo Design Elements

-The colors of the Budweiser logo feature a bright red, a crisp white, and tinges of gold.
+The Budweiser logo colors feature a bright red, a crisp white, and tinges of gold.
 The bright red color allows the logo to be easily noticed and recognized from a distance.
 Studies have also shown that the color red causes a person’s appetite to be stimulated, which plays to the advantage of Budweiser.
 Meanwhile, white conveys an idea of purity and cleanliness, and the tinge of gold plays into Budweiser’s image of sophistication and royalty.

 Together, the red and white colors combine to convey a sense of American heritage and patriotism – something Budweiser has long used in the themes for their marketing campaigns.